justinaskew/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter analysis that study various trends
+Kickstarter analysis that studies various trends